 In a Dutch oven over medium heat cook 2 lbs sausage (Bob Evans preferred) until brown.
 With a slotted spoon, remove the sausage to a medium bowl and set aside.

 Pour all but 1/4 cup of the drippings from the Dutch oven.
 Cook the onion and celery in the Dutch oven until tender (about ten mins) stirring occasionally.

-In a separate bowl mix four eggs slightly beaten, 1/2 cup milk, the parsley, thyme and sage, one teaspoon salt, and 1/2 teaspoon pepper.
+In a separate bowl mix, four eggs beat slightly, 1/2 cup milk, the parsley, thyme and sage, one teaspoon salt, and 1/2 teaspoon pepper.

 Mix all together in a large bowl but reserve about a 1/3 of the bread and add it in slowly at the end of mixing to get a completely covered but very dry mix.
 You may not need all the bread.

 Place in an oven safe pan.
 You can refrigerate at this point.
 Bake at 350 for about 1 hour until well browned.